CoregoLabs/Proposal/README.md

 This is because regions can only be partitioned or interlaced on the Coretime parachain.
 Consequently, during region derivation, the region must be transferred to the Coretime parachain, where all instructions are executed (this is where the Transact instruction is required).
 Subsequently, the new regions are transferred back to the contracts parachain, where one of the regions is sent to the buyer, while the remaining regions are listed again on the market.

 **Region NFT Contract**
 To create a marketplace on a contracts parachain, we'll need an NFT region contract.
-We'll use the openbrush library to simplify development, as it only requires a few adjustments.
+We'll use the [Openbrush](https://openbrush.brushfam.io/) library to simplify development, as it only requires a few adjustments.

 #### Data Dashboard